dakeshi/framework-oriented-programming/README.md

 - Target conditionals and availability: [Link](https://www.cocoanetics.com/2012/09/target-conditionals-and-availability/)

 > Decoupled from platforms, extended to make it nicer to play with for platforms.

+### 8. Protocol oriented interfaces
+Abstract your public interfaces with protocols.
+That decouples the access layer from the implementation.
+If a framework `A` depends on the protocol based interface of `B`, `B` can update its implementation without requiring any change in `A` *(since the exposed interface is the same)*.
+This principle is aligned with the Swift philosophy based on protocols, and that is well known as *Protocol Oriented Programming*.
+The same programming paradigm that applies to this principle.
+Your frameworks are responsible of certain tasks and you define them in a protocol based interface.

+> Define your Frameworks interfaces using protocols

 # 4 - Example